realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Publish time travel and alarm events

-Check this if you want the TCD to send notifications on time travel and alarm via [MQTT](#home-assistant--mqtt).
+Check this if you want the TCD to send notifications on time travel and alarm through [MQTT](#home-assistant--mqtt).

-Note: If this option is checked, the TCD will _not_ send out such notifications through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
+Note: If this option is checked, the TCD will send out such notifications through MQTT only, and no longer through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
 Please see [here](#mqtt-vs-bttfn) for details.

 ##### &#9193; Enhanced Time Travel notification